sylefeb/Silice/frameworks/boards/README.md

   input  clk100
   );
 ```
-So that the uart pins will only be there if the Makefile specifies `-p basic,uart` on the command line of `silice-make.py`.
+So that the uart pins will only be there if the Makefile specifies `-p basic,uart` on the command line of `silice-make.sh`.

 The Verilog framework also takes care of providing a reset signal.